Individual Representation in Approval-Based Committee Voting: Domain Restrictions

 Lastly, we show that $S^*_i$, and thus $f_i$, can be computed in polynomial time.
 For this, we employ \Cref{Cor:shape-of-supp}, i.e., the fact that $N(S^*_i)$ forms an interval of voters that includes $i$.
-We consider all such intervals and for each of them calculate the maximum subset of candidates that the voters in this interval deserve due to their size. \begin{restatable}{lemma}{findfi} For any voter $i$, $f_i$ and $S^*_i$ can be computed in polynomial time. \end{restatable}
+We consider all such intervals and for each of them calculate the maximum subset of candidates that the voters in this interval deserve due to their size.